ker0olos/fable/README.md

 <details><summary>How can I create a new pack?</summary>
 <p>

-Currently, it's only possible through editing JSON files, we recommend that you check [fable-community/example](https://github.com/fable-community/fable-pack-example), it includes most of the info you need.
+Currently, it's only possible through editing JSON files.
+Please visit check [fable-community/example](https://github.com/fable-community/fable-pack-example), it includes most of the info you need.

 </p>
 </details>

-<details><summary>How to remove/uninstall a pack from my server?</summary>
+<details><summary>How to uninstall a pack from my server?</summary>
 <p>

-Like installing packs, run `/packs uninstall id: pack-id`.
-If you don't know the id of the pack you want to uninstall, then use `/packs community` instead.
+Use `/packs community` or `/packs uninstall id: pack-id`.

 </p>
 </details>